 New Zealand Scrambles To Treat Burn Victims From Volcanic Eruption

-New Zealand health officials have ordered nearly 1,300 square feet of cadaver skin to treat patients injured when a volcano spewed hot ash and deadly toxins across an inland off the country's coast earlier this week.
+New Zealand health officials have ordered nearly 1,300 square feet of cadaver skin to treat patients injured when a volcano spewed hot ash and deadly toxins across an island off the country's coast earlier this week.

 Six people are confirmed dead and eight more "missing and presumed deceased," after Monday's eruption on White Island, leading authorities to declare the tragedy a mass fatality incident.